Mindfulness-based stress reduction (MBSR)

 How to practise MBSR

 To get the best out of MBSR, you need to give it your full attention.
 It sometimes involves a lot of concentration.
-You may want to relax for a short time after finishing the exercise.
+You might want to relax for a short time after finishing the exercise.

 At first, the MBSR trainer sees you face-to-face and explains the exercises.
 We give you CDs or you can listen to the exercises on our website, together with a detailed explanation of them.
 We encourage you to practise the exercises at home.